mkrul/rails_code_challenge/README.md

 3) type "rails db:migrate" to set up the structure for the database
 4) type "bundle install" to install all of the gems
 4) after the migration has run, type "rails server" to start the server
-5) open a browser and type "localhost:3000" into the URL bar
+5) open a browser and navigate to http://localhost:3000

 # Use Instructions